rchillard/sane.css/README.md

 - Various font adjustments for elements like b, strong, code, kbd, samp
 - Form and button margin and font size adjustments

-Normalize's awesome commenting system, which explains what each rule does, has been expanded upon.
+Normalize's awesome commenting style, which explains what each rule does, has been expanded upon.

 ### [Modern CSS Reset](https://github.com/andy-piccalilli/modern-css-reset)
 Andy Bell's CSS reset features several improvements for sanity and accessiblility, such as: